kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_filtering_1d.md

 %matplotlib inline
 ```

 # Filtering unidimensional arrays

 :::{important}
 This section is about manipulating NumPy arrays, and more precisely about selecting specific indexes in an array using a mask of booleans or integers.
-This is not about filtering a signal using a moving average or Butterworth filter, which will be seen later in section [](filters.md).
+This is not about filtering a time series using a moving average or Butterworth filter, which will be seen later in section [](filters.md).
 :::

 We learned how to access **one data** using indexing, and **multiple regularly-spaced data** using slicing.
 To read **multiple non-regularly-spaced data**, we use filtering.
 We call it filtering because we selectively filter out some data using a mask.

-Here is our original array or 10 values from [](numpy_indexing_slicing_1d.md):
+Using these NumPy arrays:

 ```{code-cell} ipython3
 import numpy as np